open-policy-agent/opa/docs/docs/envoy/performance.md

 - **App, Envoy and OPA (Header Injection policy)**

 This scenario is similar to the previous one expect the policy decision is an object which contains optional response headers.
-An example of such a policy can be found [here](../envoy/primer#example-policy-with-additional-controls).
+An example of such a policy can be found [in the Envoy Primer](../envoy/primer#example-policy-with-additional-controls).

 ### Measurements